TemityStolyarov/dota_2_beta_timer/README.md

 ## Requirements

-Only russian language supported.
+Only Russian voice acting is supported.
 Works exclusively on Windows